nicksstapleton/blog/_posts/2020-12-31-Why You Should Buy Logos 9.md

   consider adopting Bible software into your life.
 If you are in seminary or full-time ministry, you _definitely_ should consider investing in Bible software.
 tags:
-  - logos
+- Logos
-  - tech
+- Tech
-  - ministry
+- Ministry
 header:
   image: "/assets/images/logosheader.png"
   teaser: "/assets/images/logosheader.png"